List of United States cities by population: Puerto Rico

-The following table lists the five municipalities (municipios) of Puerto Rico with a population greater than 100,000 on July 1, 2021, as estimated by the United States Census Bureau.

-If Puerto Rico were included with the broader U.S. list, San Juan would be the 57th largest city in the country.
+The following table lists the five municipalities (municipios) of Puerto Rico with a population greater than 100,000 on July 1, 2024, as estimated by the United States Census Bureau.
+If Puerto Rican cities were included among the broader U.S. list, San Juan would rank as the 58th largest city in the country.

 The table below contains the following information: